Slide instructions

 2. The Australian Human Rights Commission recently released the Guidelines on Equal Access to Digital Goods and Services.

-They offer practical advice on making websites, apps, and other digital services accessible to people with disability.
+These guidelines offer practical advice on making websites, apps, and other digital services accessible to people with disability.

 Organisations should conform with WCAG 2.2 at a minimum Level AA and consider appropriate Level AAA success criteria such as video transcripts, audio contrast, clear links and section headings.